enjoyjs/renovate-config/README.md

 - Wait until branch tests have passed or failed before creating the PR
 - If semantic commits detected, use semantic commit type `build` for all
 - Apply label `dependencies` to PRs
+- Set a status check pending for 3 days from release timestamp to guard against npm unpublishing

 ## Setup